nvim-telescope/telescope.nvim/developers.md

     end,
 ```

-So we do this by setting the `attach_mappings` key to a function.
+We do this by setting the `attach_mappings` key to a function.
 This function
 needs to return either `true` or `false`.
 If it returns false it means that only
 the actions defined in the function should be attached.
-So no
+In this case it would
+remove the default actions to move the selected item in the picker,
-`move_selection_{next,previous}`, so most of the cases you want that this
+`move_selection_{next,previous}`.
+So in most cases you'll want to return `true`.
-function returns `true`.
-If the function does not return anything a error is
+If the function does not return anything then an error is thrown.

-thrown.
-The `attach_mappings` function will get to parameters passed in
-`prompt_bufnr` the buffer number of the prompt buffer, which we can use to get
+The `attach_mappings` function has two parameters, `prompt_bufnr` is the buffer number
+of the prompt buffer, which we can use to get the pickers object and `map` is a function
-the pickers object, and `map` a function we can use to map actions or functions
-to arbitrary key sequences.
+we can use to map actions or functions to arbitrary key sequences.

-Now we are replacing `select_default` the default action that happens on `<CR>`
+Now we are replacing `select_default` the default action, which is mapped to `<CR>`
-(if not remapped).
-To do so we need to call `actions.select_default:replace` and
+by default.
+To do this we need to call `actions.select_default:replace` and
 pass in a new function.

-In this new function we first close the picker with
+In this new function we first close the picker with `actions.close` and then
-`actions.close` and then get the `selection` with `action_state`.
-Its important
+get the `selection` with `action_state`.
+It's important
 to notice that you can still get the selection and current prompt input
-(`action_state.get_current_line()`) with `action_state` even tho the picker is
+(`action_state.get_current_line()`) with `action_state` even after the picker is
+closed.

-already closed.
-You can look at the selection with
-`print(vim.inspect(selection))` and you will see that it differs from our input
+You can look at the selection with `print(vim.inspect(selection))` and see that it differs from our input
-(string), this is because we will internally pack it in a table with different
+(string), this is because internally we pack it into a table with different
 keys.
-You can specify this behavior and we will talk about that in the next
+You can specify this behavior and wel'l talk about that in the next
 section.
-Now all that is left is to do anything with the selection we have.
+Now all that is left is to do something with the selection we have.
 In
-this case we just put the text in the current buffer.
+this case we just put the text in the current buffer with `vim.api.nvim_put`.

 ### Entry Maker

-Entry maker is a function that is used to transform a item from the finder to a
+Entry maker is a function used to transform an item from the finder to an
-internal entry table, which has a couple of required keys.
-It allows to have a
+internal entry table, which has a few required keys.
+It allows us to display
-different display and match something completly different.
-It also allows to set
+one string but match something completly different.
+It also allows us to set
-a absolute path (so the file will always be found) and a relative file path as
+an absolute path when working with files (so the file will always be found)
-display and for sorting.
-This allows that the relative file path doesn't even
+and a relative file path for display and sorting.
+This means the relative file
-have to be valid in the context of the current working directory.
+path doesn't even need to be valid in the context of the current working directory.

-We will now try to define a our entry maker for our example by providing a
+We will now try to define our entry maker for our example by providing an
 `entry_maker` to `finders.new_table` and changing our table to be a little bit
 more interesting.
-We will end up following new input for `finders.new_table`:
+We will end up with the following new code for `finders.new_table`:

 ```lua
     finder = finders.new_table {